hendrikvanantwerpen/amd-mode.el/README.md

 It provides the following interactive commands:

-    amd-mode     ; enable AMD mode with key bindings amd-init     ; [C-c a i] add AMD header to current file if not already present amd-add-dep  ; [C-c a d] add a dependency, specified manually amd-add-file ; [C-c a f] add dependency by selecting a file amd-add-pkg  ; [C-c a p] register AMD package amd-goto     ; [C-c a g] quickly select a dependency to open amd-remove   ; [C-c a x] remove a dependency from the header
+    amd-mode              ; enable AMD mode with key bindings amd-init              ; [C-c a i] add AMD header to current file if not already present amd-add-dep           ; [C-c a d] add a dependency, specified manually amd-add-file          ; [C-c a f] add dependency by selecting a file amd-add-pkg           ; [C-c a p] register AMD package amd-goto              ; [C-c a g] quickly select a dependency to open amd-goto-other-window ; [C-c a G] quickly select a dependency to open amd-remove            ; [C-c a x] remove a dependency from the header

 When selecting files as dependencies, the use of js-pkg.el makes sure that packages on disk are discovered.
 But unless a package is known, the 'amd-goto' will not work for resources of that package.
 It can be usefull to register packages that are used often/in a project, so everything works from the start.
 This can be done interactively by using 'amd-add-pkg' and selecting a package directory or by adding the following to 'init.el':